Weenkus/deep-learning-local-enviroment-setup/README.md

 ### 4. Install Libraries
-Now that you are inside the shell you can install anything you want.
-First we need to shell into the container than run install commands.
+Now that you are inside the shell, you can install anything you want.
+First, we need to shell into the container, then run the install commands.
   * Shell into a docker container
   ```bash
   docker exec -it container_name bash
   ```

-  * General purpose scientific compute libs and utilities
+  * General purpose scientific compute libraries and utilities
   ```bash
   python3 -m pip install --upgrade pip
   python3 -m pip install jupyter tqdm keras scipy matplotlib numpy scipy nltk sklearn lightgbm kaggle h5py xgboost gensim spacy requests pandas
   ```

 ### 5. Docker Container Basics
-Basic commands to help you start with docker.
+Basic commands to help you get started with docker.

   * Start a container
     ```bash